MaastrichtU-IDS/dsri-documentation/website/docs/introduction.md

 * Deploy any database or service you need, and connect to it from your workspace easily
 * Book and start a workspace that uses one of our GPUs

-The DSRI proposes a number of popular workspace to work with data:
+The DSRI proposes a number of popular workspaces to work with data:

 * Multiple flavors of **JupyterLab** (scipy, tensorflow, all-spark, and more)
 * **VisualStudio Code** server (also available within the JupyterLab workspaces)